open-traffic-generator/otg-examples/clab/ixia-c-b2b-lag/README.md

 # Static B2B LAG

 ## Overview
-This is a simple lab where an Ixia-c-one node has two pairs of traffic ports connected back-2-back in a Containerlab environment.
+This is a simple lab where an Ixia-c Traffic Engine nodes has two pairs of traffic ports connected back-2-back in a Containerlab environment.
 The goal is to demonstrate how to create a static Link Aggregation Group (LAG) consisting of from two ports and run traffic over the LAG interface.

 ## Prerequisites